heyqule/enemy_race_manager/Mod-Compatibility.md

 - Rampant enemies override ERM enemies!
 DO NOT enable them.

 #### Other biter mods with tiers and level, like bobs enemy or natural evolution enemies.
 - Not supported.
 ERM override the biter spawners table.
+They likely have unintended behaviours.

 #### New Game Plus
 - When the game resets, attack meter also reset.